Rafizi Ramli

 Mohd Rafizi bin Ramli (Jawi: محمد رافضي بن رملي; born 14 September 1977) is a Malaysian politician who served as the Minister of Economy from 2022 until his resignation in 2025.
-A member of the People's Justice Party, he represented Pandan in the Parliament of Malaysia from 2013 to 2018 and again since 2022.
+A member of the Malaysian United Party, he served as Member of Parliament (MP) for Pandan from 2013 to 2018 and from 2022 to 2026.

-Born in Terengganu.
+Born in Terengganu, he received his tertiary education at University of Leeds and later became a chartered accountant.
 He served as the fifth deputy president of People's Justice Party from 2022 until his defeat in a leadership election in 2025.
 He was also a vice-president of the party from 2014 to 2012, secretary-general from 2014 to 2016, and strategic director from 2010 to 2014.
-He is also the founder of the whistleblower organisation, National Oversight and Whistleblowers Centre (NOW) and the election volunteerism organisation, Invoke Malaysia (INVOKE).
+He is also the founder of the whistleblower organisation, National Oversight and Whistleblowers Centre (NOW) and the election volunteerism organisation, Invoke Malaysia.

 Early life and education

 Rafizi was born in Besut, Terengganu and was raised in Kemaman, an east-coast town.
 He came from a humble background; his father was a rubber tapper.
 During his schooling days, he was active in extra-curricular activities where he represented Malay College Kuala Kangsar (MCKK) in debate championships as well as being a top student.
 After finishing his secondary education, he was awarded a scholarship to study Electrical Engineering at the University of Leeds.

 Rafizi has been active in politics since his university days.
-When Anwar Ibrahim was sacked as the Deputy Prime Minister of Malaysia in 1998, he became more involved in politics and joined in the Reformasi movement.
-He dedicates his involvement in politics to Adlan, his close friend who had become his inspiration.
+When Anwar Ibrahim was sacked as the Deputy Prime Minister of Malaysia in 1998, he became more involved in politics and joined the Reformasi movement.
+He dedicates his involvement in politics to a close friend, Adlan.